arash-salemi/arash-salemi.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my M.Sc. in Mechanical Engineering at the IDEA Lab, University of Alberta, under the supervision of
+I am currently pursuing my M.Sc. in Mechanical Engineering at
+<a href="https://www.goidealab.com/" target="_blank">the IDEA Lab</a>
+,
+<a href="https://www.ualberta.ca/" target="_blank">University of Alberta</a>
+, under the supervision of
 <a href="https://apps.ualberta.ca/directory/person/nazaraha" target="_blank">Dr. Milad Nazarahari</a>
 and
 <a href="https://apps.ualberta.ca/directory/person/vette" target="_blank">Dr. Albert Vette</a>